AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

 # [Standard type](#tab/tabid-1)

-To add a base type, follow these steps:
+To add a base type:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.